OpenCyphal/docker_toolchains/README.md

 To allow hosting of multiple container builds from a single repo each toolchain container is assigned a prefix.
 For every release event in this repo the workflow triggered is based on that prefix in the release tag.
-For example, by creating a release with the tag `tsv18.4.1-alpha` the release workflow for the `toolshed` container will be triggered (note that the 'v' in 'tsv' will be elided by the release action).
+For example, by creating a release with the tag `ts18.4.1-alpha` the release workflow for the `toolshed` container will be triggered.

 ### opencyphal/toolshed:ts